 Once you have set up your ordinary world, it’s time to show how the customer is being called on to do something that will take them into the unknown.
 You can use this step as an opportunity to introduce the product/service that will be central in overcoming the challenges they face.

-You could also emphasise why customers would want your product or service through carefully chosen benefits and features which help them achieve their goals more effectively than they currently are by using other means.
+You could also emphasise why customers would want your product or service.
+It is beneficial to explain this through carefully chosen benefits and features which help them achieve their goals more effectively than they currently are by using other means.
 Make sure that these claims are backed-up with proof from reputable sources wherever possible!